whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Web Development/wordpress/website-structuring-101-what-it-is-why-it-matters-and-best-practices-bluehost-resource-center.md

 The two most commonly-used menu types are the navigation menu and hamburger menu:

 - The **navigation menu** is often located on your homepage.
 Websites with multiple categories can benefit by having a dropdown menu to save space.
 - The **hamburger menu** is often used on mobile websites.
 It is a square with three horizontal lines that expands to show full menu options and is usually displayed at the top left or top right side of a page.

-#### Tips for Optimizing the Menu:
+#### Tips for Optimizing the Menu

 - **Don’t add too many links to the menu.** More links mean less value for both users and search engines.
 Keep menu items at a maximum of seven.
 - **Use descriptive menu titles.** Creating menu titles with keywords in mind helps users find items more quickly and contribute to SEO.
 - **Position matters.** Put the most important pages in front of your website so they’re easily accessible.

 ### 5\.
-Create an Internal Linking Structure.
+Create an Internal Linking Structure

 Website structuring is about grouping and linking content on your website.
 [Neil Patel](https://neilpatel.com/blog/site-structure-enhance-seo/) has likened the internal linking structure to putting meat on the bones of a strong website hierarchy.

 Not only does adding internal links establish information hierarchy in a website, but it also distributes ranking power in a website.
 It increases crawlability and tells search engines that the website puts out related and relevant content.

-#### Tips for Creating an Internal Linking Structure:
+#### Tips for Creating an Internal Linking Structure

 - **Create a pillar page.** Having a content [pillar page](https://terakeet.com/blog/pillar-page/) – the main topic which branches out to related subtopics – also helps you [build internal links](https://www.bluehost.com/resources/link-building-101/).
 - **Link to your taxonomies.** Taxonomies refer to a group of similar content.
 In WordPress, default taxonomies are Categories and Tags.
 Adding links to tags and category pages helps Google understand the structure of your website and allows visitors to navigate to related posts.
 - **Add links to popular or recent posts.**
 - **Link to related posts.** [Several plugins](https://blog.hubspot.com/website/best-wordpress-related-post-plugins) allow you to add related posts at the end of your blog post.
 You can also opt to create anchor text.

 ## Final Thoughts: Does Proper Website Structuring Boost SEO?